 As the years progressed, Johnson retired from his beloved sport, made stupefying inroads in the business sector, and became an AIDS activist.
 Soon, folks began wondering how Johnson wasn’t losing weight and why didn’t he look sickly.
 Johnson always looked healthy as a horse and there was never a news report revealing that he’d been hospitalized with an HIV-related illness.

 On Sirius XM, Johnson explained the details of his health, saying that he is not healthy because of his wealth nor because he consumed a specially concocted drug that cured his disease, as many have surmised.
-In fact, the Hall of Famer explained that he takes the same 30-something drugs that other folks battling the virus take as well as a cocktail of three of them every day after dinner.
+In fact, the Hall of Famer explained, he has access to the same 30-something drugs other folks battling the virus has at their disposal as well, and he takes a cocktail of three of them every day after dinner.